Lavasan: Location

-Lavasan is located 11 kilometres northeast of Tehran on the slopes of Alborz with an area of 70 square kilometres.
+Lavasan is located 11 kilometres northeast of Tehran on the slopes of Alborz with an area of 70 km2.

 Topography

 The Jajrud River flows through the resort city of Lavasan, creating Latyan Dam Lake on the southeast of the city.
 It is situated 11 kilometers northeast of Tehran.
 The highrise scenery around Lavasan (with many peaks above 3000 meters) attracts lots of campers and cyclists.
 The city is accessed by two double lane roads (from Tajrish and Tehranpars) adjoining each other on 1930 meters Quchak Pass, then on a whirling double lane road, down to Jajrood River and Lavasan on its north bank on 1700m.

 Climate

 Lavasan has a cold semi-arid climate (Köppen climate classification: BSk) with significant continental influences.